VedVid/RogueRobsTrains/readme.txt

 <SHIFT> + S - save game
 <SHIFT> + Q - quit game

+The above control scheme is the default one for QWERTY keyboard layout.
+However, since release 0.0.4, RRT supports QWERTZ, AZERTY and (experimental) Dvorak keyboards.
+It is possible to custom scheme as well.
+To change controls related options, edit options_controls.cfg file.

 3. Source code
 Source code is available https://github.com/VedVid/RogueRobsTrains under permissive FreeBSD license.
-Note that code is much like spaghetti.
-It is the reason, why this game is not very moddable, even if uses json files to store data.
-But if you don't like colors, feel free to change them :)
+Note that code is very messy due to time pressure.
+It is the very reason why this game is not very moddable, even if uses json files to store data.
+But if you don't like colors, feel free to change them, it won't break anything :)

 4. Game is provided free of charge, and source code is available under FreeBSD license.
 However, RRT uses third-party libraries and assets that may be licensed differently - read LICENSE and LICENSES-NOTICE to learn more.

 5. You may find me on Discord (#5352).
 I am roguelikes discord and /r/roguelikes subreddit (as VedVid) regular.
 You may find me on twitter as well - @Ved_RL.